ansys/openapi-common/README.rst

    pip install ansys-openapi-common

-Alternatively, run this code to clone and install the latest version in development mode:
+Alternatively, run this code to clone and install the latest version:

 .. code::